deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Let's take a look at the Microsoft documentation on this.

-Looking at the function call, here are the parameters needed.
+Looking at the `recv()` function, here are the parameters needed to use it.
 Let's break this down:

 ```c++
 int recv(